Matt-A-Bennett/Matt-A-Bennett.github.io/index.md

 ### [Switch between light and dark mode in Vim and Tmux with one command ](./colour_switching_terminal/colour_switching_terminal.md)
 My workflow relies on Vim and Tmux.
-Here I add a command that causes synchronised colorsheme changes between them.
+Here I add a command that causes synchronised colorscheme changes between them.

 <hr>